lightning/bolts/ext-dynamic-commitments.md

 new HTLCs may be added by either party, but they may be removed, either by a fulfill or fail operation.
-Once all HTLCs have been cleared from both sides of the channel, and both channel parties have irrevocably committed to this empty state, we enter the execution phase.
+Once all HTLCs have been cleared from both sides of the channel, and both channel parties have irrevocably committed to this empty state, we enter the Execution Phase.

 ## Execution Phase